Merzasphor/MWSE/docs/source/types/tes3magicSourceInstance.md

 ### `sourceEffects`

+*Read-only*.
 An array-style table holding spell effects this magic source has.

 **Returns**: